 Within an organization, you may write confirmation letters in response to an offer or invitation to attend events such as business meetings, reservations, appointments, training programs, conferences, and travel.
 In such cases, the letter highlights your availability and confirms your participation in the specified events

-You may also send confirmation letters in response to telephonic conversations or verbal communications to document a consensus on the information discussed.
+You may also send these letters in response to telephonic conversations or verbal communications to document a consensus on the information discussed.
 Based on the circumstances, the document may include the designated time for a future appointment, confirmation that they have received a reservation or payment, etc.

-You may also send confirmation letters to a prospective employer once you have received an official employment offer from the company.
+You may also send the letters to a prospective employer once you have received an official employment offer from the company.
 The letter confirms your acceptance of the job and its obligations and outlines your next steps, including when you will be available to start working.

-Important note: In either of the cases mentioned above, employees should write confirmation letters as soon as they receive the necessary communication to demonstrate their professionalism and courteousness.
+In either of the cases mentioned above, employees should write confirmation letters as soon as they receive the necessary communication to demonstrate their professionalism and courteousness.

 They should also ensure that they send the correspondence before signing any related paperwork, such as an employment contract for a job offer, benefits form, etc.